qbwc/qbwc/README.md

 ## Upgrading from prior versions
-Version 1.0.0 requires rerunning migrations.
+Upgrading to the current version requires running new migrations.

 Run the generator: